|

 VISUAL ARTS CATEGORIES FIGURATION FINE ART RESOURCES EVOLUTION OF SCULPTURE |

 The Renaissance maintained its influence through the establishment of a European network of fine art academies, where drawing from life (that is, sketching a live nude figure, or copying a Greek sculpture) was promoted as the main technique for learning how to draw and paint.
-In his ample (Rubenesque) female nudes (The Three Graces, 1638 and others), Rubens proved himself a worthy successor to Titian.
+In his ample (Rubenesque) female nudes (like Rape of the Daughters of Leucippus [1618] and Judgement of Paris [1632-5]), Rubens proved himself a worthy successor to Titian, as did Velazquez with The Rokeby Venus (1647-51).
 Rembrandt, too, uses natural proportions (Danae, 1636; Bathsheba, 1654), and infuses his female forms with typical vitality and humanism, as does the sculptor Bernini (Pluto and Proserpina, 1622; Apollo and Daphne, 1625).
 Female Nudes in Rococo and Neoclassical Art Female nakedness becomes more playful and suggestive in Rococo art, notably in works by Jean-Antoine Watteau (The Judgment of Paris, 1721), Francois Boucher (Odalisque, 1745; Reclining Girl, 1751) and Jean-Honore Fragonard (The Blouse Removed, 1770), and by the sculptor Etienne-Maurice Falconet (Bather, 1757; Flora, 1770).
 Images of the Neoclassical female nude were exemplified by sculptors like Joseph Nollekens (Venus, 1773) and others, who reverted to antique forms and poses.
-Female Nudes in 19th-Century Art During the nineteenth-century, painters tended to place their female nudes in extraordinary settings, far removed from the everyday.
-See for example, the classic Renaissance figures of Jean-Auguste-Dominique Ingres (The Valpincon Bather, 1808; La Grande Odalisque, 1814); the fantasy images of Sir Lawrence Alma-Tadema (The Tepidarium, 1881) and Richard Mauch (The Knight's Dream, 1902).
-Compare these with scandalous oil paintings by Francisco Goya (Naked Maja, 1800), Edouard Manet (Le Dejeuner sur L'Herbe, 1863; Olympia, 1863) and the uncomfortably realist artist Gustave Courbet (Le Sommeil, 1866; L'Origine du Monde, 1866).
-Contrast also the everyday matter-of-fact nudes of Edgar Degas (After the Bath, 1884; The Tub, 1886; Woman Having her Hair Combed, 1886), with the angst-ridden nude figures of Edvard Munch (Puberty, 1893; The Madonna, 1894-5).
-The Impressionist Pierre-Auguste Renoir proved to be the 19th-century follower of Rubens, with his full-bodied Seated Female Nude (1876) and Female Nude in a Landscape (1883).
+Female Nudes in 19th-Century Art During the nineteenth-century, painters typically placed their female nudes in extraordinary settings, very far removed from the everyday.
+See, for instance, The Valpincon Bather (1808, Louvre) and La Grande Odalisque (1814, Louvre) by J.A.D.
+Ingres; the writhing nudes in The Death of Sardanapalus (1827) by Delacroix; the fantasy images of Sir Lawrence Alma-Tadema (The Tepidarium, 1881); and The Knight's Dream (1902) by Richard Mauch.
+Compare these with Naked Maja (1800, Prado) by Goya; Le Dejeuner sur L'Herbe (1863, Musee d'Orsay) and Olympia (1863, Musee d'Orsay) by Manet; and the more explicit L'Origine du Monde (1866) by Gustave Courbet.
+Contrast also the everyday matter-of-fact nudes of Edgar Degas (see, for example, Woman Combing Her Hair 1887-9; After the Bath, 1884; The Tub, 1886; Woman Having her Hair Combed, 1886), with the angst-ridden nude figures of Edvard Munch (Puberty, 1893; The Madonna, 1894-5).
+The Impressionist Pierre-Auguste Renoir proved to be the leading 19th-century follower of Rubens, with his full-bodied Seated Female Nude (1876) and Female Nude in a Landscape (1883).
 Female Nudes in 20th-Century Art Even though the academic tradition lost its cultural supremacy in the twentieth century, the the nude has remained a constant feature in modern or contemporary art.
-Artists like Paul Cezanne (Les Grandes Baigneuses, 1900-6), Pablo Picasso (Les Demoiselles d'Avignon, 1907), Amedeo Modigliani (Reclining Nude, 1917 and others), and Gustav Klimt (Adam and Eve, 1918) all used the female nude as part of their style, as did all the German Expressionist groups.
+Artists like Cezanne (The Large Bathers, Les Grandes Baigneuses, 1894-1906); Pablo Picasso (Two Nudes, 1906), (Les Demoiselles d'Avignon, 1907), Large Bather, 1921); Amedeo Modigliani (Reclining Nude, 1917 and others); and Gustav Klimt (Adam and Eve, 1918), all portrayed the female nude, as did all the German Expressionist groups.
 The sharp realism of the brilliant Viennese draughtsman Egon Schiele (Nude Girl with Crossed Arms, 1910; Woman Undressing, 1917) was exceeded by the naked superrealism of Lucian Freud (Benefits Supervisor Sleeping, 1977; Esther, 1980), and then by the bulging figures of Jenny Saville (Branded, 1992).
-In 20th-century sculpture, anatomical realism was exemplified by the polyester nudes of contemporary American photorealist artist John De Andrea (Couple, 1971).
-The voyeuristic tradition was maintained by Balthus (The Guitar Lesson, 1934 and The Room, 1952), the prolific Swedish Impressionist Anders Zorn (Girls From Dalarna Having a Bath, 1908), and the German artist Gerhard Richter (Ema: Nude on a Staircase, 1966), and the fantasy idiom by the Magic Realist Paul Delvaux (The Hands, The Dream, 1941).
+But see also the semi-abstract nudes of Willem de Kooning (Seated Woman, 1944).
+Meanwhile in 20th century photography the female nude is exemplified by the edgy imagery of Helmut Newton (1920-2004).
+In 20th-century sculpture, anatomical realism was exemplified by the polyester and bronze nudes of contemporary American photorealist artist John De Andrea (Couple, 1971), Model in Repose (1981, National Galleries of Scotland), Untitled Bronze #1 (1984, Chazen Museum of Art) and Sphinx (1987).
+The voyeuristic tradition was maintained by Balthus (The Guitar Lesson, 1934 and The Room, 1952), the Swedish Impressionist Anders Zorn (Girls From Dalarna Having a Bath, 1908), and the German artist Gerhard Richter (Ema: Nude on a Staircase, 1966), and the fantasy idiom by the Magic Realist Paul Delvaux (The Hands, The Dream, 1941).
+For an explanation of 20th century nudes, like those produced by Modigliani and other modernists, see: Analysis of Modern Paintings (1800-2000).
 Top-20 Greatest Female Nudes in Art History The following list of paintings and sculptures was compiled personally by our Editor, Neil Collins LLB MA, who also chose our Greatest Paintings: Top 300, and Greatest Sculptures: Top 100, and Greatest Portrait Paintings.
 20. Two Girls in the Grass (1919) 19.
 Portrait of Ida Rubinstein (1910) 18.
 Aphrodite of Knidos (Knidian/Colonna

 (1654) 1.
 Figure of Eve: the Ghent Altarpiece